-Dartmoor National Park Authority will strive to enhance the quality of Dartmoor's environment.
+Environment Strategy for Dartmoor National Park

+DNPA will strive to enhance the quality of Dartmoor's environment.

 All new development in Dartmoor National Park should respect the natural and historic environment, and demonstrate how the proposal will conserve or enhance it.
-The highest standards of environmental responsibility, sustainability and innovation will be sought in new development which will aim to minimise the impact on climate change, and adapt to it.
+The highest standards of environmental responsibility, sustainability and innovation will be sought in new development which will aim to reduce-minimise the impact on climate change, and adapt to it.